Some of the links in this post may be affiliate links.

 To avoid yellow leaves from your soil staying too wet, it is almost always a good recommendation to let the surface of your soil dry out before watering again (or before putting it back in the rain, haha!)

 For succulents, I like to let the soil dry out pretty much completely, but don’t wait too long otherwise you will get yellow leaves from that too!
 You CAN dehydrate succulents too, believe it or not.
+Many people are scared to water succulents properly.

 For tropical foliage plants, they will not tolerate staying dry for too long, so you’ll have to be more attentive to those.